-Researching Annotation and Learning
+Researching Open Annotation and Learning

-As an extension of my research into educator learning and everyday digital media practices, I am currently investigating the role of web annotation in educators’ interest-driven and openly networked learning.
+As an extension of my research into educator learning and everyday digital media practices, I am currently investigating the role of open web annotation in educators’ interest-driven and collaborative learning.
 Robust web annotation platforms and practices have appeared in scholarly publication, journalism, legal education, civic engagement, and scientific research.
-Within formal and informal learning, I am interested in the emerging role of open annotation among distributed and academic communities of practice, and in particular how such groups use annotation within specific domains to create knowledge, build participatory intellectual commons, and facilitate open learning practices.
+Within formal and informal learning, I am interested in the emerging role of open web annotation among distributed and academic communities of practice, and in particular how such groups use annotation within specific domains to create knowledge, build participatory intellectual commons, and facilitate open learning practices.

 My research into annotation and learning has been supported by: